Prewitt, New Mexico: Geography

 Prewitt is within the Baca/Prewitt (Kin Łigaaí) Chapter House boundary in the "Checkerboard Area" of the Navajo Nation.
 This means that Prewitt lies within the external boundaries of the Navajo Nation, but contains a mix of tribal, BLM, state, and private lands.
 It is a part of the Zuni Uplift, and is characterized by piñon/juniper woodland, red rock hoodoos, mesas, and desert grasslands.

+Prewitt is in eastern McKinley County, along Interstate 40, 41 mi east of Gallup, the county seat, 20 mi northwest of Grants, and 95 mi west of Albuquerque.
+According to the U.S. Census Bureau, the Prewitt CDP has an area of 13.8 sqmi, all land.
+The community is drained by Mitchell Draw, which runs southeast toward the Rio San Jose, a tributary of the Rio Puerco leading southeast to the Rio Grande.

 Demographics

+Prewitt was first listed as a census-designated place prior to the 2020 census, covering a smaller population than that covered by the Prewitt ZIP Code area.

 Education

 Prewitt is the home of Baca /Dlo'Ay Azhi Community School run by the Bureau of Indian Education.
 Baca /Dlo'Ay Azhi Community School serves grades K-6.
 The Associated Deputy Director for this school is Navajo Schools in Window Rock, AZ and the Education Resource Center is Crownpoint.

 It is in Gallup-McKinley County Public Schools.
 Zoned schools are Thoreau Elementary School, Thoreau Middle School, and Thoreau High School.